abefg235/Airbnb-Listing-Variables-Occupancy-Contribution/README.md

 # What Variables Contribute Most to Airbnb Listings’ Occupancy Rate?
-A portion of a course project in Python.
+A portion of a course project from 2019.
 Other parts are not included here because I didn't work on them.

 The objective of this project was to analyze Airbnb property listings to determine which factors most strongly influence occupancy rate.